itnifl/movieLister/README.md

 movieLister
 ===========

+OBS!
+This code uses mymovieapi.org / imbdpapi.com(http://imdbapi.com/) that is no longer up and running.
+This code therefore no longer works.
+See http://imdbapi.com/(http://imdbapi.com/) for more info

 A Perl based web system that lists information, gets trailers and covers about movies stored on a hard drive.

 For more documentation, how to on installation, information about the system and screenshots: